[Paper] A Unified Experimental Architecture for Informative Path Planning: from Simulation to Deployment with GuadalPlanner

 Limitations & Future Work

-- Discrete Graph Assumption – The current implementation works on pre‑discretized waypoint graphs; extending to continuous‑space planners (e.g., sampling‑based methods) will require additional abstraction layers.
+- Discrete Graph Assumption – The current implementation works on pre‑discretized waypoint graphs; extending it to continuous‑space planners (e.g., sampling‑based methods) will require additional abstraction layers.

-- Scalability of MQTT – While sufficient for the presented experiments, high‑frequency, high‑bandwidth sensor streams (e.g., LiDAR) may stress MQTT brokers; future work could explore ROS 2 DDS QoS tuning or alternative middleware.
+- Scalability of MQTT – While sufficient for the presented experiments, high‑frequency, high‑bandwidth sensor streams (e.g., LiDAR) may stress MQTT brokers.
+Future work could explore ROS 2 DDS QoS tuning or alternative middleware.

 - Robustness to Communication Loss – The architecture assumes reliable ROS 2/MAVLink links; handling intermittent connectivity (e.g., underwater or beyond‑visual‑line‑of‑sight scenarios) remains an open challenge.

-Overall, GuadalPlanner offers a practical, production‑ready bridge between IPP research and real‑world robotics, promising to reduce the “simulation‑to‑deployment gap” that has long hampered autonomous systems development.
+Overall, GuadalPlanner offers a practical, production‑ready bridge between IPP research and real‑world robotics, promising to reduce the “simulation‑to‑deployment gap” that has long hampered autonomous‑systems development.

 Authors